Main languages: Bahasa Indonesia (official), Javanese, Sundanese, etc.

 Updated January 2018.

-While the presidency of Joko ‘Jokowi’ Widodo, elected in 2014, was accompanied by promises of justice for past human rights abuses, greater equality and strengthened rights protections, many of his supporters have been disappointed by the persistence of discriminatory practices and targeted attacks against minorities and indigenous peoples.
+While the presidency of Joko ‘Jokowi’ Widodo, beginning in 2014, was accompanied by promises of justice for past human rights abuses, greater equality and strengthened rights protections, many of his supporters have been disappointed by the persistence of discriminatory practices and targeted attacks against minorities and indigenous peoples.
+Widodo secured re-election in the 2019 elections, winning more than 55 per cent of the national vote, but his choice of Ma’ruf Amin as running mate – a senior Muslim cleric who played a leading role in the prosecution and conviction of Jakarta’s Christian governor in 2018 on blasphemy charges – was regarded with dismay by many activists.
+Widodo himself has been accused of repressing dissent and wooing illiberal groups for political gain.
+In this content, the situation of the country’s minorities and indigenous peoples remains grave.

-The Ahmadiyya community, who have suffered increasingly frequent violence against them since a 2008 ministerial decree that declared the Islamic group heretical, continue to be targeted by authorities.
-In January 2016, for instance, the local government in Bangka, a district of the Bangka-Belitung Islands province off the east coast of Sumatra, issued a letter threatening the Ahmadiyya community that they must convert to Sunni Islam or be evicted from the area.
+In particular, the Ahmadi community, who have suffered increasingly frequent violence against them since a 2008 ministerial decree that declared the Islamic group heretical, continue to be targeted by authorities.
+In January 2016, for instance, the local government in Bangka, a district of the Bangka-Belitung Islands province off the east coast of Sumatra, issued a letter threatening Ahmadis to convert to Sunni Islam or be evicted from the area.
 Bangka residents subsequently subjected the community to further intimidation and harassment.
 In early February, authorities reportedly visited the community, made up of approximately 14 families, and told them to leave, prompting a number to leave their homes for fear of reprisals.
+In Many 2018, extremists attacked Ahmadi houses on Lombok Islands, forcing more than 20 community members to seek protection at a police station.
+Ahmadis continue to face a range of discrimination in Indonesia, including difficulties accessing identification documents.

 Other religious communities have been similarly targeted, including Gerakan Fajar Nusantara (known as Gafatar), an Islamic sect established in 2012 that incorporates teachings from Christianity and Judaism, thought to have about 55,000 members nationwide.
 In January 2016, Home Affairs Minister Tjahjo instructed local authorities to close down Gafatar offices.
 A mob subsequently looted and burned the houses of the community in West Kalimantan.
 Security forces were reportedly complicit in these actions and failed to protect the community, instead evicting over 7,000 community members from both East and West Kalimantan, holding them in unofficial detention centres, then deporting many – a large proportion of them women and children – back to their hometowns in Java.
 Thereafter, a joint ministerial decree (No. 93/2016) was issued by the Jokowi administration against Gafatar the following month, declaring the sect blasphemous and its followers heretics.
 In May 2016, three of its leaders, who had already declared that they had left the religious community, were arrested on accusations of treason and blasphemy and were sentenced in March 2017 to between three and five years in prison.